tjpolak/course-dbt/greenery/readme_week3_answers.md

 ### Part 2: Create a macro to simplify part of a model(s).

+- Answer: I created a macro in the int_session_events_agg.sql file that looped through the event type columns.
+I also created a macro in the macros folder called grant_usage_on_schemas.sql that I used to call in the post hooks to grant acess to reporting.

 ### Part 3: Add a post hook to your project to apply grants to the role “reporting”.

 - Answer: I created a macro called grant_usage_on_schemas and use this in a post-hook call to grant usage and select to all tables in the schema to reporting